scottcolfer/scottcolfer.github.io/coaching.md

 People have found the following helpful:

 - Listening: I’ve listened to someone talk-through what they’re interested in then played back what stands out as potential topics for a blog post of talk..
 Then listened to that some more and help them draft a story from it.
-- Mentoring: Sharing the mechanics of preparing a blog post
+- Mentoring: Sharing the mechanics of preparing a blog post or talk
 - Confidence: Supporting people to build the confidence needed to share something publicly.
 Some folks have realised that they didn’t feel like they had permission to have a voice, and this has been the start of a much deeper, more valuable journey of their own to find, trust and own their voice.